-- 15 EFRAG also considers that the IASB should further consider how its proposals should be applied in specific circumstances: - (a) for entities that invest in the course of their main business activities, investments in associates and joint ventures that are made in the course of an entity's main business activities and are part of entity's investment strategy, where the risks and rewards would be part of the entity's main business activities (e.g. investments that fund insurance liabilities included in the operating category).
-Thus, they should be also presented in the operating category; and - (b) the interaction of the IASB's proposals with IFRS 17 and IFRS 9.
-In particular, consider the impact of requiring entities to present in operating profit the changes in fair value of insurance liabilities under IFRS 17 and financial assets under IFRS 9 (i.e. include in operating profit or loss fair value investment variances and economic assumption changes), particularly when comparing to entities that opt to use OCI.
+- 15 EFRAG also suggests that the IASB should further consider how its proposals should be applied in specific circumstances: - (a) for entities that invest in the course of their main business activities, investments in associates and joint ventures that are part of an entity's investment strategy and where substantially all risks and rewards impact parties other than shareholders (e.g. investments that fund insurance liabilities included in the operating category) should be also presented in the operating category; and - (b) the interaction of the IASB's proposals with IFRS 17 and IFRS 9.
+In particular, consider the impact of requiring entities to present in operating profit or loss the changes in fair value of insurance liabilities under IFRS 17 and financial assets under IFRS 9 (i.e. include in operating profit or loss fair value investment variances and economic assumption changes), particularly when comparing to entities that opt to use other comprehensive income (OCI).
 Also, the interaction between the operating and investing category and the presentation requirements in IFRS 17.